Our communities and residential colleges

 At Binghamton, our residential communities help students connect with friends and have fun while learning.
 Whether it's joining co-rec football on Saturday or meeting friends for a study group in the lounge, you'll make connections in any of our halls!
 Students choose from six residential communities, each with its own personality.

-College-in-the-Woods, referred to as CIW, is located across from the University Union.
+College-in-the-Woods (CIW), is centrally located, across from the University Union.
 Each of the five buildings house 240-340 residents and offer both suite style and traditional corridor style living.
-Special CIW features include classrooms in the community and tutorial services through the Center of Academic Excellence.
-Phone: 607-777-2637.
+CIW hosts several hall competitions and events as well as Casino-in-the-Woods for charity every spring.

 Hinman College is made up of five suite-style buildings housing an average of 200 residents per building centrally located on campus.
-Residents are known for their traditions and spirit — they were the founders of co-rec football in our communities — as well as as their interest in community service and leadership.
-Special Hinman features include classrooms in the community and quiet living.
-Phone: 607-777-4716.
+Residents are known for their traditions and spirit, their interest in community service and leadership.
+Hinman has one of the largest student governments on campus and you won't want to miss Hysteria and Dorm Wars.

 Mountainview College houses a little over 1,000 students in four halls offering suite-style and designed-triple corridor rooms.
 This community offers panoramic views of campus and the Binghamton area.
-Special Mountainview features include classrooms in the community and a study lounge on each floor.
-Phone: 607-777-7660.
+Mountainview has the STEAM Makerspace available to all students.

-Newing College was completed for Fall 2011 and features four corridor-style buildings.
-Residents of Newing have access to the many state-of-the-art amenities of the Chenango Champlain Collegiate Center.
-Phone: 607-777-2864.
+Newing College features four corridor-style buildings.
+Residents of Newing have access to the many state-of-the-art amenities in the Chenango Champlain Collegiate Center (C4) and the hugely popular Newing Navy competition.

-Upperclassmen and non-traditionally-aged freshman students have the option of signing up for one of our apartment-style communities, Hillside and Susquehanna.
+Want a single?
+Upperclassmen and transfers have the option of signing up for one of our apartment-style communities, Hillside and Susquehanna.
 Hillside offers four- and six-person apartments with single rooms.
 Susquehanna, a 24-hour quiet community, offers three- and four-person apartments with single rooms, as well as family housing.
-Phone: 607-777-2904.